bbauska/JS-Basics-Unlock/README.md

 In JavaScript, closures can be used to create private data.
-The pattern involves defining a function that returns another function or object with access to the parent\'s scope variables, effectively creating private
+The pattern involves defining a function that returns another function or object with access to the parent&#39;s scope variables, effectively creating private

 variables.